mrshakil015/Number-Plate-Recognition-Using-CNN/README.md

 )
 ```
 ### Code Explanatation: </br>
-This code snippet creates a callback function using the tf.keras.callbacks.ModelCheckpoint class that saves the best-performing model during the training process.
+This code snippet creates a callback function using the tf.keras.callbacks.ModelCheckpoint class that saves the best-performing model during the training process. "/content/drive/MyDrive/Colab Notebooks/Number-Plate-Recognition-Model/vgg16model.h5": This parameter specifies the path where the model weights will be saved.

  - <strong> monitor='accuracy: </strong> This tells the function to monitor the model's accuracy during training.
  - <strong> save_best_only=True: </strong> This parameter ensures that only the best model (based on the monitored metric) will be saved.
 If set to False, the function will save the model after every epoch.